-Under the Data Protection Act 1998 living persons have the right to access personal information held about themselves in either computerised or manual form.
-This relates to all existing records and includes NHS medical records and private healthcare records.
+Under the Data Protection Act 1998, living persons have the right to access personal information held about themselves in either computerised or manual form.
+This relates to all existing records and includes both NHS medical records and private healthcare records.

 You will probably have to pay a fee to obtain the medical records.